CIT28/files/w10/dese.md

 - **Columns:** 1 (`average_dropout_rate`)
 - **Rows:** 1

+---

 ## Week 10 Problem Set - DESE
+- Update the dese-q.sql pow to be pow-dese.txt

 ## ⚙️ The Workflow (Repeat for **EACH** Problem)